virtualidentityag/vi-frontend-hub/src/biotope.md

 ## Preparation

-Biotope is similar to StencilJS, though it works in a little bit different way.
-In this chapter you will start to get to know Biotope by building a simple webcomponent with Biotope Element.
+Biotope is similar to StencilJS, though it works a little bit differently.
+In this chapter you will start to get to know Biotope by building a simple web component with Biotope Element.

 ---